PelionIoT/meta-mbl/docs/warp7-image-signing.md

 # Introduction

-The purpose of this document is to describe how is to signed the mbl-console-image for Warp7 images.
+The purpose of this document is to describe how to sign Warp7 images, program One-Time Programmable fuses and check whether the secure boot authentication has been completed successfully.
+The board can then (optionally) be locked.
-Outstanding Issues with this Document

-The outstanding issues are documented in the sections with titles beginning "Outstanding Questions" throughout this document.

-Some sections are incomplete as indicated by the "todo" comments.
+In order to sign Warp7 images, the Code Signing Tool is obtained from NXP under license.
+These instructions refer to the use of version 2.3.3 of the CST (cst-2.3.3.tar.gz)

-Terminology
+## Terminology

-This section outlines the terminology used throughout the document:
+This section defines the terminology used throughout the document:

     BSP: Board Support Package
-    CA: Certificate Authority
+    CA : Certificate Authority
     CSF: Command Sequence File
     CST: Code-Signing Tool
     DCD: Device Configuration Data